56kcloud/2022-Datathon-SAA-Challenge/docs/bot-template/slack.md

      * Hello Data Days 2022
      * Travel Hotline

-You have now successfully setup the skeleton implementation.
+You have now successfully setup the Q&A Bot Template.
 Congrats 🚀